BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/3_Playing_with_Bitcoin.md

 ## Part One: The State of the Chain and the Wallet

 You're now ready to work directly with the blockchain and your own wallet.
-To start with, you should learn a bit about the state of these elements.
+To beging with, you should learn a bit about the state of these elements.

 ### Create an Address

 The first thing you need to do is create an address for receiving payments.
 This is done with the "bitcoin-cli getnewaddress" command.
-If you want more information on it, you should type "bitcoin-cli help getnewaddress".
+Remember that if you want more information on this command, you should type "bitcoin-cli help getnewaddress".

 Theoretically, you could run it just by typing it on the command line:
 ```
 $ bitcoin-cli getnewaddress
-miD9uGeAd2Akuf1bFVKCtE2qxfPBjVyy4p
+n4cqjJE6fqcmeWpftygwPoKMMDva6BpyHf
 ```
-However, this isn't best practice; if you retype that or cut and paste it, it would be easy to make a mistake.
+However, this isn't best practice; if you retype that address or cut and paste it, it would be easy to make a mistake.
 And then you're telling people to send money to somewhere else (or to nowhere!).
 So instead we suggest a best practice, which is meant to minimize address mistakes.

 #### BEST PRACTICES: Use Variables to Capture Addresses